 Where do I stay?

-There are a range of hotel options in Hpa-an.
+There is a range of hotel options in Hpa-an.
 With rooms starting above US$200, Keinnara Hpa-an Lodge is definitely not a budget choice, but it is one of the finest places to stay in Myanmar.
-Call 09-2502-94669 or email email@example.com.
+Call 09-2502-94669 or email firstname.lastname@example.org.

 This is the sixth instalment in my “wild waters of Myanmar” series, which will take me to lakes, rivers, creeks, dams, waterfalls and remote beaches across the country.